tsenying/CarND-Vehicle-Detection/README.md

 Vehicle detection processing steps in order are:
 1. Image **feature extraction**
 2. Feature **Classification** of image features
-3. **Detection** at different positions and scales
+3. Sliding window **detection** at different positions and scales
 	Vehicles appear at different scales depending on distance, and different positions on road surface.
 4. Vehicle position **History Influence**
 	Past vehicle location indicates future location.

 ##1.
 Feature Extraction: Histogram of Oriented Gradients (HOG), Spatial Binning, Color Histogram
 *What features to extract?*
-The features extracted from a sliding window sub-image are determined to be useful in distinguishing cars from non-cars.
+The features extracted from a sliding window sub-image need to be useful in distinguishing cars from non-cars.
 The features used include: *Histogram of Oriented Gradients (HOG)*, *Spatial Binning*, and *Color Histogram*.

 ### Histogram of Oriented Gradients